Ann Hamilton (artist): 2011–2018

 In 2012, Hamilton exhibited her installation the event of a thread at the Park Avenue Armory in New York City.
 The installation featured a white curtain punctuated by large swings that spanned the 55,000 square feet of space.
 The installation, like many of Hamilton's works, changed over time, involving the audience in an interconnected, multi-sensory experience of space.
 For this installation, the artist involved the use of radios in paper bags that were available for viewers to carry around; the audio on these radios was broadcast by two actors from the theater company SITI who read selections of text by various authors at one end of the room.
 On the other end, a writer sat at a desk, writing sentences.
-The artwork changed day to day; the murmurs, cell phone rings, and laughs of the viewers, as well as the sounds of reading, writing, and cooing pigeons filled the space with sound, while the viewers’ swinging swayed the curtain.
-The audience was able to experience the space in different ways: swinging, looking in through a window, lying on the ground, or simply walking through the exhibition.
+The artwork changed day to day; the murmurs, cell phone rings, and laughs of the viewers, as well as the sounds of reading, writing, and cooing pigeons, while the viewers’ swinging swayed the curtain.
+The audience was able to interact the space in ways such as: swinging, looking in through a window, lying on the ground, or walking through the exhibition.